epsilon537/boxlambda/docs/components_vera.md

 2. It retrieves the corresponding tile pixel data, also from VRAM.
 3. It writes out the pixel data to the next few positions in the Line Buffer.

-Steps 1 and 2 are always sequential, but as much as possible they overlap with step 3, i.e. while pixel data is being rendered out to the Line Buffer, new map and/or tile data is being retrieved from VRAM.
+Steps 1 and 2 are always sequential, but as much as possible, they overlap with step 3, i.e., while pixel data is being rendered out to the Line Buffer, new map and/or tile data is being retrieved from VRAM.

 Below you see the waveform of the Layer Renderer operating in 8bpp Tile Mode, 8 pixel wide tiles.
-One full FSM (Finite State Machine) cycle is shown, i.e. the pattern between the two vertical cursors is repeating.
+One full FSM (Finite State Machine) cycle is shown, i.e., the pattern between the two vertical cursors is repeating.
 You can see the VRAM reads (`buf_strobe` and `bus_ack`) happening in parallel with the Line Buffer writes (`lb_wridx_r`).
 You can also see how the Renderer FSM cycles through its states (`fetch map`, `wait fetch map`, `fetch tile`, `wait fetch tile`, `render`, etc.).

 ![Layer Rendering Waveform.](assets/layer_render_l0_only_tile_mode_8bpp_tile_w_8.jpg)